Start free trial — 7 days free

 How browser-based sermon translation works — step by step

 Voco is browser-based by design.
-From the attendee's side, the whole experience is three taps:
+From the attendee's side, the whole experience is four short steps:

 1. 1Scan the QR codeThe church displays a QR code on screen or in the bulletin.
 The attendee points their phone camera at it — modern iOS and Android scan QR codes natively, with no separate scanner app.